Home » Recipes » Breakfast » Muffins, Scones & Quick Breads » Orange and Dark Chocolate Scones with Orange Glaze

 Ingredients

-• ½ c. cold unsalted butter, cut into small pieces
+• ½ cup cold unsalted butter, cut into small pieces

 Instructions

 • In a medium bowl, stir together flour, baking powder, baking soda, salt, sugar, cinnamon, and orange zest.
 With a rigid pastry blender or two knives, cut in butter until mixture resembles coarse meal.
 Make a well in the center, and then add buttermilk and egg.
-Stir just until combined (do not overmix).
+Stir just until combined, taking care to not overmix.
 Gently fold in chocolate.
+The dough will have a shaggy appearance.

 • While scones are still warm, prepare the glaze.
 In a small bowl, whisk together all glaze ingredients until smooth.
-Drizzle the orange glaze over the scones.
+Adjust thickness as needed (add more powdered sugar if too thin or more orange juice if too thick), until you have a thickened glaze that drizzles slowly into ribbons.
+Once the scones are only just slightly warm, drizzle the orange glaze over the scones in a zig-zag pattern.

-• Serve warm or at room temperature.
+• Serve while still warm or at room temperature.
 Best eaten on the day they are baked.

 Nutrition Information: